-To be part of a revolution in mental healthcare and shape the future of psychedelic research, visit our crowdfunding page and help us raise the funds we need to complete this pioneering study.
+To be part of a revolution in mental healthcare and shape the future of psychedelic research, help us raise the funds we need to complete this pioneering study.

 Microdosing involves taking tiny amounts of psychedelic substances in order to produce subtle changes in cognitive function without altering perception.
 Extensive anecdotal reports suggest that microdosing with LSD can improve mood, enhance cognition, increase productivity, and boost creativity, although no genuine scientific research has ever been done to confirm this.